nguyendviet/go-poopie/README.md

 ```
 $ cd ..
 ```
-Start the server along with the front end:
+Start express and react at the same time:
 ```
 $ yarn start
 ```